-There are no direct connections between Bangkok and Prasat hin Phimai.
+There are no direct connections between Bangkok and Prasat Hin Phimai.
 You would have to stop over in Khorat, which is not that bad.
 Take a bus in Bangkok at the Mo Chit Northern Bus Terminal.
-It is a 3.5 hours trip (this is just an estimate).
-From Khorat there are buses every 30 minutes or so to Phimai (budget another 1.5-2 hours)
+It is a 3.5-hour trip (this is just an estimate).
+From Khorat, there are buses every 30 minutes or so to Phimai (budget another 1.5-2 hours)

 Phimai by minivan

-Again there is always a minivan to everywhere in Thailand 😀 The square Victory Monument in Bangkok is the departure place.
-The price is similar to the public bus (around 200 baht) however the trip is quicker…and more dangerous too as most of the drivers want to beat the own personal record in any new trip.
+There is always a minivan to everywhere in Thailand 😀 In this case, head to Victory Monument Square in Bangkok, the departure place.
+The price is similar to the public bus (around 200 baht) however the trip is quicker…and more dangerous too as most of the drivers want to beat their own personal record on any new trip.

-I booked my stay at the Phimai Paradise Hotel.
-It is very conveniently located and it has a great swimming pool to spend the hottest part of the day.
-The rooms are very clean.
-The interior is what you need with air condition.
+I booked my stay at the Paradise Boutique Hotel.
+It is very conveniently located and the rooms are very clean.
+The interior is what you need with air conditioning.
 It all worked great.
-There are also few local restaurants nearby to have some food.
+There are also a few local restaurants nearby to have some food.
 All I needed